 Dihua Street, which runs north to south, is the neighborhood’s main artery (and Taipei’s oldest street).
 Head here for a reminder that the city was once at the forefront of the export trade.
 Although most of the tea factories and tea shops that lined this road are now gone, several remain, wedged alongside independent stores specializing in everything from pottery to art.

 Beitou, Taipei’s northernmost district, is a wonderfully wild neighborhood easily accessible from the city center.
 It’s where you’ll find the country’s only metro-accessible hot springs (you’ll need to take the Tamsui–Xinyi line to get there), nestled at the base of the mountains that fill Yangminshan National Park.
 The park is dominated by Qixingshan, a dormant volcano.

 Don’t miss the Beitou Hot Spring Museum, with its 800kg (about 1760lb) chunk of Beitou stone (famous for its white, diamond-shaped crystals) and make sure you take the time to bathe, too.
-(Image-based information boards explain the etiquette, but in summary, you’ll need to get naked.)
-We also recommend visiting Thermal Valley, a short walk from the metro station.
-A steamy - and admittedly stinky - area filled with steam-belching hot springs, the valley has a network of walking trails that weaves around the sulphur pools.
+Image-based information boards explain the etiquette, but in summary, you’ll need to get naked.

 A riverside area that is often referred to as a district of Taipei but is actually a 40-minute metro ride to the north of the city center, Tamsui was a bustling trading port during the 19th century.
 Its influences are wide-ranging: it was colonized by Spain in the 17th century before being taken over by the Dutch, hence the diversity of the historic sites, which range from a castle built by the Spanish in 1626 to the former residence of the British Consulate, built in the late 1800s.